robertmotr/pixelify/README.md

 Image processor that applies filters to images using CUDA.

 # TODO:

-## must haves:
+- rewrite kernel to be speedy using shared memory + double parallelizing filter/image iteration
+- rewrite kernel to comply to real world kernel conventions and use floats
+- basically just rewrite kernel from scratch, not sustainable
+- add multiple filter passes option
+- add pixel inspector
+- keyboard shortcuts for tabbing between original/preview
+- realtime rendering if fast enough (maybe?)
 - parse filter file -> get filter array of pixels
+- support anti-aliasing methods + other applications aside from filters?
+- cuda <--> amd, work on any GPU, maybe use HIP or some transpiling method
+- add contrast, should be easy with CUB histogram
+- add fits/xmpp data to image description, also add file modification date, etc
+- add gamma option
+- add rotate option
+- add

+# in progress:

+# done:
 - imgui implementation
 - test cases for all cases
-- support anti-aliasing methods + other applications aside from filters?

-## would be nice to haves:
-- cuda <--> amd, work on any GPU, maybe use HIP or some transpiling method